DO SOMETHING BOOKY TODAY

 20 WORLD BOOK DAY IDEAS

 Try one or a combination of these brilliant bookish ideas – on World Book Day or any day – shared with us by teachers and librarians.
-Come back and find more ideas in our WORLD BOOK DAY RESOURCE PACK when it is released on 11 November 2016.
+Come back and find more ideas in our WORLD BOOK DAY RESOURCE PACK when it is released at the end of November 2016.

 - Whole school reading try one of these for fixed times or when the bell rings throughout the whole day and children must grab their nearest book to read: